Belfast Northstars: Team MVPs

 At the culmination of each season, Northstars players cast votes for their season MVP.
 Awards are also handed out for Team Player and Most Improved Player of the year.

 2006 Gordon Cuthbert was named MVP by his team after a successful season on the mound and at the plate.
 A right-handed pitcher, he was one of the original Northstars that broke away from the Blue Sox in 1996.
 He was rewarded for his "solid and consistent pitching" and "good offensive numbers".
 He was also named MVP in 1998.

-2005 One year after being named most improved player, Northstars first baseman and pitcher Sean Shackley was presented with the MVP award recording a batting average of .360 and slugging percantage of .560.
+2005 One year after being named most improved player, Northstars first baseman and pitcher Sean Shackley was presented with the MVP award recording a batting average of .360 and slugging percentage of .560.

-2004 Player coach Stephen Van Houten was the overwhelming choice for team MVP in 2004.
+2004 Player coach Stephen Van Houten was the choice for team MVP in 2004.
 He led the Baseball Ireland adult league in stolen bases with 18 swipes in 18 games, had a batting average of .400, an OBP of .531, scored 25 runs and drove in 18.

 2003 Joe Mladnich from Florida was named 2003 MVP after a successful all-round year.
-In a losing season, Mladnich was the only Northstars pitcher to finish the year with a winning record, ending with two wins and one loss and with an ERA of 5.48.
+In a losing season, Mladnich was the only Northstars' pitcher to finish the year with a winning record, ending with two wins and one loss and with an ERA of 5.48.
 At the plate, Mladnich batted .286, had an OBP of .353, scored nine runs, drove in five and stole five bases.

-2002 Catcher John Want was the choice for MVP after a terrific year with the bat.
+2002 Catcher John Want was the choice for MVP in 2002.
 He ended the season with a .394 average, .512 OBP and had a slugging percentage of .576.
 He scored 11 runs and drove in 10 and hit four doubles and one triple.
 Behind the plate, Want had a fielding percentage of .897.